 The Group carries out impairment assessment for certain property, plant and equipment where there is indication of an impairment.
-In carrying out the impairment assessment on property, plant and equipment of Food Services, Trading and Frozen Food, management has identified the cash-generating units ("CGUs") to which the property, plant and equipment belong and determined the recoverable amounts of the CGUs by estimating the expected discounted future cash flows over the remaining useful lives of the property, plant and equipment.
-Estimating the recoverable amounts requires the Group to determine a suitable revenue growth rate, gross margin, discount rate and to make an estimate of the expected future cash flows from the CGU in order to calculate the present value of those cash flows.
+In carrying out the impairment assessment on property, plant and equipment of Food Services, and Trading and Frozen Food, management has identified the CGUs to which the property, plant and equipment belong and determined the recoverable amounts of the CGUs by estimating the expected discounted future cash flows over the remaining useful lives of the property, plant and equipment.
+Estimating the recoverable amounts requires the Group to determine a suitable revenue growth rate, gross margin, discount rate and to make an estimate of the expected future cash flows from the CGUs in order to calculate the present value of those cash flows.

-In carrying out the impairment assessment on property, plant and equipment of Food Processing Division, Dairies Division and certain corporate assets, management determined the recoverable amounts using the fair value less cost of disposal method.
-Key assumptions used by management for assessing the fair value less cost of disposal included the selling price for similar property, plant and equipment, adjusted for age and adjusted costs of disposal.
+In carrying out the impairment assessment on property, plant and equipment of Dairies Division and certain corporate assets, management determined the recoverable amounts using the fair value less cost of disposal method.
+Key assumptions used by management for assessing the fair value less cost of disposal included the selling price for similar property, plant and equipment, take into consideration for key attributes such as size, tenure, location, condition and prevailing market conditions.

-The carrying amount of property, plant and equipment as at 30 September 2021 is as disclosed in Note 4 to the financial statements.
+The carrying amount of Group's property, plant and equipment as at 30 September 2022 is as disclosed in Note 4 to the financial statements.